pduker/Music_Error_Detection_Site/music_website/README.md

 ## Notes and Helpful Links

-The debug page for creating assignments is hidden by default.
+The debug page for creating exercises is hidden by default.
 It can be accessed by adding /Debug to the end of the homepage's URL, or at http://localhost:3000/Debug if the program is being run locally.

 Here are some helpful resources for using the image mapper library: